JasonPSmith/path_poset/README.md

 For example:
 `./path_poset 6 8 test.edges`

 Also contained here is path_poset_sage and path_poset_deltser.
-These have an extra input "out_address", and will create a file that can be feed into sagemath or [deltser](https://github.com/JasonPSmith/deltser), respectively, to compute homology.
+These compute homology using sagemath or [deltser](https://github.com/JasonPSmith/deltser), respectively.
+They have an extra input "out_address", and will create a file that can be fed into sagemath or [deltser](https://github.com/JasonPSmith/deltser).

 For example:
 `./path_poset_sage 6 8 test.edges test.sage`